Loudness (band): 1992–1999: Back to the start

-Soon after their return to Japan, Yamashita also left the band and was replaced by former X bassist, Taiji Sawada.
-This line-up produced the self-titled album Loudness in 1992, which charted in Japan at No. 2, becoming their highest charting album in Japan, and the 1993 live album Once and for All.
-The sound and the music presented in those works is heavier and more aggressive than in the albums produced in America and marks the beginning of a new phase in the career of Akira Takasaki, main composer of the band.

-In 1993, the band was again on the verge of falling apart, with the departure of both Higuchi, who went to play in Niihara’s Sly, and Sawada, who founded D.T.R.
+Soon after their return to Japan, Yamashita also left the band.
+He recommended former X bassist Taiji Sawada as his replacement.
+This line-up produced and released the self-titled album Loudness in June 1992, which charted at No. 2 in Japan, becoming their highest-charting album in their home country, and the live album Once and for All, which would be released in 1994.
+The sound and the music presented in these works is heavier and more aggressive than on the albums produced in America and marks the beginning of a new phase in the career of Akira Takasaki, main composer of the band.
+In 1993, the band was again on the verge of falling apart as their contract with their agency expired in May, making their future uncertain as it was difficult to conduct activities.
+As such, Taiji began forming his own band, and when he was contacted in November about continuing Loudness, he had to decline because he had already signed a contract for the new band.
+He went on to found D.T.R., while Higuchi also left and formed Sly with Niihara.
+Speaking of his time in Loudness, Taiji said it brought both joy and pressure, explaining that getting to be in his favorite band was a dream come true, but that constantly being compared to Yamashita was "hell".

 Takasaki remained the only founding member, with a band to reinvent.
 In this period he traveled to India and converted to Buddhism, and found the right motivations to not disband Loudness.
-He convinced Yamada to stay as singer and, with his help, recruited former Ezo drummer Hirotsugu Homma to the band.
-The trio produced in 1994 Heavy Metal Hippies, a transitional studio album, where Takasaki tried to mix the old Loudness sound with grunge and world music influences.
+He convinced Yamada to stay on as singer and, with his help, recruited former Ezo drummer Hirotsugu Homma into the band.
+In 1994, the trio produced Heavy Metal Hippies, a transitional studio album, where Takasaki tried to mix the old Loudness sound with grunge and world music influences.
 To bring the band on tour, Takasaki completed the roster with Naoto Shibata, bassist and leader of the then disbanded Japanese heavy metal band Anthem.
-This new incarnation of Loudness released three other studio albums (Ghetto Machine, Dragon and Engine) and one live album (Loud 'n' Raw) between 1994 and 1999.
-The sound of these releases is quite different from the band’s earlier works, with Takasaki’s compositions veering strongly towards groove metal with heavy psychedelic and ethnic influences.
-Homma’s double bass drum beat is another important difference from the earlier Loudness sound.

-The band toured regularly in Asia and went to Europe, where they participated to the 1999 edition of the Dynamo Open Air Festival.
+This new incarnation of Loudness released three further studio albums (Ghetto Machine, Dragon and Engine) and one live album (Loud 'n' Raw) between 1994 and 1999.
+The sound of these releases is quite different from the band's earlier works, with Takasaki's compositions veering strongly towards groove metal with heavy psychedelic and ethnic influences.
+Homma's double bass drum beat is another important difference from the earlier Loudness sound.
+The band toured regularly in Asia and went to Europe, where they participated in the 1999 edition of the Dynamo Open Air festival.